Agnes de Mille: Personal life

 De Mille married Walter Prude on June 14, 1943.
 They had one child, Jonathan, born in 1946.

 Agnes de Mille donated her papers to the Sophia Smith Collection at Smith College "between 1959 and 1968, and her Dance To The Piper was purchased in 1994.
 Three films were donated by Lester Tome in 2010.
 The bulk of the papers date from 1914 to 1960 and focus on both personal and professional aspects of de Mille's life."

 She suffered a stroke on stage in 1975, but recovered.
 She died in 1993 of a second stroke in her Greenwich Village apartment.

 Legacy

 De Mille was inducted into the American Theater Hall of Fame in 1973.
-De Mille's many other awards include the Tony Award for Best Choreography (1947, for Brigadoon), the Handel Medallion for achievement in the arts (1976), an honor from the Kennedy Center (1980), an Emmy for her work in The Indomitable de Mille (1980), Drama Desk Special Award (1986) and, in 1986, she was awarded the National Medal of Arts.
+De Mille's many other awards include the Tony Award for Best Choreography (1947, for Brigadoon; 1962, for Kwamina), the Handel Medallion for achievement in the arts (1976), an honor from the Kennedy Center (1980), an Emmy for her work in The Indomitable de Mille (1980), Drama Desk Special Award (1986) and, in 1986, she was awarded the National Medal of Arts.
 De Mille also received seven honorary degrees from various colleges and universities.
 She was featured on a U.S. postage stamp in 2004.

-At present, the only commercially available examples of de Mille's choreography are parts one and two of Rodeo by the American Ballet Theater, Fall River Legend (filmed in 1989 by the Dance Theatre of Harlem) and Oklahoma!
+At present, the only commercially available examples of de Mille's choreography are parts one and two of Rodeo by the American Ballet Theatre, Fall River Legend (filmed in 1989 by the Dance Theatre of Harlem) and Oklahoma!

+The character of Agnes DeMille, played by Evie Templeton in the comedy-horror TV series Wednesday, shares her name with the choreographer and is also depicted as a skilled dancer in the series.